awendland/angular-json-tree/README.md

     <span class="leaf-value">{{value}}</span>
 </json-node>
 ```
 In the default CSS, all `.key` elements have the same style, a bold red color.
 There is some padding, and then the property's value follows.
-By default, no special styling is applied to `.lead-value` elements.
+By default, no special styling is applied to `.leaf-value` elements.

 ### Branch Nodes